LLKennedy/mercury/README.md

 Microservice API to convert external HTTP endpoints on a proxy to internally exposed GRPC messages.
 Allows a generic proxy to talk to services via a standard message while still allowing each service to maintain its API using GRPC and protocol buffers.

+There are multiple implemenations that follow this basic intent already (HTTP+JSON reverse proxied to GRPC) but assume your service is directly handling external HTTP traffic, rather than sitting behind load-balanced webservers in a DMZ somewhere separate to your nice safe application server.
+For example, [here](https://github.com/grpc-ecosystem/grpc-gateway) and [here](https://github.com/weaveworks/common/tree/master/httpgrpc).

+This differs, in that your application is only expected to be handling GRPC.
+The logic used by the reverse proxy to determine where to send the message is up to you, this library simply sets the standard for what must be passed on - an HTTP method, a procedure name and the JSON payload.
+Your service must provide a procedure with a name that matches the format MethodnameProcedureName, such as PostLogin or GetUserPhoto.

 ## Installation

 `go get "github.com/LLKennedy/httpgrpc"`

 ## Basic Usage